 But through that frustration and self-evaluation, there’s also something special in being responsible to yourself.
 In the end, it may not matter, as long as your vision is focused ahead.
 I’d like to believe that in a number of ways, we’ve sharpened that focus.

-We’ve undertaken an enormous effort as of late to print and sell through all of our existing American Apparel-sourced products.
-We like the fit.
-We love the longevity and ease with which they take ink and the brand equity the product brings with it.
-We want you to cheerfully buy it all up now.
-Sort of…
+We applied an enormous effort into printing and selling through all of our existing American Apparel-sourced products.
+We liked the fit.
+We loved the longevity and ease with which they take ink and the brand equity the product brings with it.
+We put our sails into the wind and went for it.

-We’re very pleased to announce that we’ve elected to move ahead with converting to an all-Canadian, ethical and sweatshop-free product.
-Great fit, excellent lines, and a product manufactured in the GTA, rather than LA.
+Then there was the decision to move ahead with convert to an all-Canadian, ethical and sweatshop-free product.
+Decent fit, excellent lines, and a product manufactured in the GTA, rather than LA.
 It’s as close to the locally-made mark as we can come without cutting and sewing the products ourselves.
-We sincerely appreciate your patience, and would love to hear your feedback as this rolls out.
+We sincerely appreciated your patience, and had high hopes as we worked through slashing and resolving new inventory and processes.